SOC 100 Introduction to Sociology (4)

 SOC 350 Chemical Dependencies and Human Behavior (4)

 Explores sociological perspectives on the acquisition, continuation, and elimination of human dependency on chemical substances like drugs and alcohol.
 Aims to bridge the gap between professional and academic skills and information.
-Prerequisite: ANT 301 or SOC 110 or an introductory anthropology or sociology course.
+Prerequisite: SOC 100 or equivalent.

 SOC 370 Sociology of Health and Illness (4)

 Integrates varied sociological perspectives with the study of health and illness.
 Investigates the relationship between social structure and the experience of health or illness.
 Examines the organization and delivery of medical services in the United States.
 Focuses on the individual’s experience of illness.
 Links sociological theory and sociological practice in the healthcare arena.
-Prerequisites: ANT 301 or SOC 110 or an introductory anthropology or sociology course.
+Prerequisite: SOC 100 or equivalent.

 SOC 410 Power and Violence in the Family (4)